Stalker (DC Comics): Wonder Woman

-Stalker reappears in present-day in Wonder Woman vol. 3 #20, again alive, younger, more human and reminiscent of his original self – possibly this is the same Stalker, somehow plucked from a point earlier in his life/personal timeline than the Stalker appearing in the above-mentioned JSA event.
+Stalker reappears in present-day in Wonder Woman vol. 3 #20, again alive, younger, more human and reminiscent of his original self.
 Here, he requests that Wonder Woman kill a demon from his dimension named D'Grth.
 To these ends he encourages her to recruit Beowulf Prince of Geats, and Claw the Unconquered.
 During this adventure Wonder Woman gives Stalker the proper name of Elpis, which means "hope" in Themyscirian.
 When D'Grth and Grendal eventually appear, Stalker reveals that he deceived the trio of warriors as a means of gaining his soul back at the bidding of D'Grth.
 He then throws his sword at Diana but Beowulf jumps in its way at the last second.
 Claw sees to Beowulf's wounds while Wonder Woman confronts Stalker.
 She tells him that Elpis is a female name.
 She then manages to steal the Rock of Destiny from Stalker and uses it to transport herself and D'Grth to Earth, leaving Stalker in his own world with an aspect of a soul.
 It is discovered that the soul Stalker possesses is in truth Diana's soul, which slowly began leaving her body shortly after her and Stalker's first meeting.
 Stalker, though reluctant, agreed to return Diana's soul to her and joined in the final destruction of D'Grth.
 He then leaves with an oracle as a companion.

 The New 52

-In DC's 2011 relaunch of its continuity, The New 52, Stalker (by Marc Andreyko and Andrei Bressan) is now reintroduced to The New 52 universe as a back-up feature in Sword of Sorcery.
+In DC's 2011 relaunch of its continuity, The New 52, Stalker (by Marc Andreyko and Andrei Bressan) is reintroduced to The New 52 universe as a back-up feature in Sword of Sorcery.

 DC Rebirth

-The Batman Beyond version of Stalker appears in the DC Rebirth title Batman Beyond.
+The Batman Beyond incarnation of Stalker appears in the DC Rebirth title Batman Beyond.

-Other versions

-Reference was made to Stalker in the alternate reality created by Brother Grimm and Mirror Master where the Speed Force never existed, Captain Cold telling the Flash that he read a book about this world's history that explained that the Stalker had killed Mr. Terrific without Jay Garrick there to help the fight, causing such damage to American morale that the JSA helped to deploy a bomb that annihilated Germany before retiring in disgust at themselves.

 In other media

-A futuristic, African version of Stalker appears in media set within the DC Animated Universe, voiced by Carl Lumbly.
-A former big game hunter and poacher, he underwent an experimental surgery to restore his back after being injured by a panther and gained enhanced dexterity, strength, senses, and reflexes:
+A futuristic, African incarnation of Stalker appears in media set in the DC Animated Universe (DCAU), voiced by Carl Lumbly.
+This version is a former big game hunter and poacher who underwent experimental surgery to restore his back after being injured by a panther and gained enhanced physical abilities.
+Introduced in Batman Beyond, Stalker later makes a minor appearance in the Justice League Unlimited episode "Epilogue" as a member of the Iniquity Collective.